humanai-foundation/humanai-foundation.github.io/_gsocproposals/2026/proposal_OCR3.md

 Total project length: 175 hours

 ## Task ideas

- * Creation of an self-supervised AI model capable of performing text recognition
+- Creation of a self-supervised AI model capable of performing text recognition
+- Integration of LLM models such as Gemini3 to improve OCR output

 ## Expected results

- * Machine learning models will be trained to perform text recognition of non-standard printed text
+- Machine learning models will be trained to perform text recognition of non-standard printed text
- * AI should be able to extract text with at least 80% accuracy
+- AI should be able to extract text with at least 90% accuracy

 ## Requirements

 Python and some previous experience in Machine Learning.

 ## Difficulty level

 Advanced

 <!--